simgrid/simgrid/docs/source/XML_reference.rst

       8.0 60000000
       LOOPAFTER 12.0

-   - At time t = 4, the bandwidth is of 40 MBps.
+   - At time t = 4, the bandwidth is of 40 Mb/s.
-   - At time t = 8, it raises to 60MBps.
+   - At time t = 8, it raises to 60 Mb/s.
    - At time t = 24, it drops at 40 MBps again.

    If your profile does not contain any LOOPAFTER line, then it will